Mapit NTRIP Client

 The NTRIP client requires a Mapit Pro Plus subscription.
 See Mapit Pro Plus for details.

-Mapit GIS includes a built-in NTRIP client that connects to any NTRIP caster over the internet, receives RTCM correction data in real time, and forwards it to your external GNSS receiver over Bluetooth or TCP.
+Mapit GIS includes a built-in NTRIP client that connects to any NTRIP caster over the internet, receives RTCM correction data in real time, and forwards it to your external GNSS receiver over Bluetooth, BLE, or TCP.
 This enables centimetre-level RTK positioning directly from the app - no third-party correction app required.

 - Android